Chart Color Schemes

 Delahey has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified five key projects that may affect this region.
-These include Delahey Village Shopping Centre Expansion & Refurbishment, Kings Park Reserve Sports Facilities Upgrades, Greenwich Park Estate, and Copperfield Estate.
-The following list details those most likely to be relevant.
+AreaSearch identified five projects likely affecting the region.
+Notable ones are Delahey Village Shopping Centre Expansion & Refurbishment, Kings Park Reserve Sports Facilities Upgrades, Greenwich Park Estate, and Copperfield Estate.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.